Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 ## Generative Classification Results

 To test the abilities of our model in generating meaningful data we decided to train an Inception classifier with data coming from the GANs, using as baseline the results obtained in the previous section by training a deterministic model only on the real data.
 For the generative classification (GC) experiments (classification model trained with generated data) we used a setting in which at each training batch half of the data comes from the real dataset and half is generated with a GAN model.
 In this way the total amount of training samples seen by the network is the same and the results can be compared with the baseline.
+Results are averaged over 5 runs.

   | Model                        | Accuracy         | Loss             |